spsmith/spsmith.github.io/index.md

 My name is **Simon Smith**, Systems Programmer for the Virtual Environments Group, located in the Wisconsin Institute for Discovery.
 I am the lead developer for several ongoing research projects at the lab, which you can learn more about below.
 I graduated from the **University of Wisconsin-Madison** with a bachelor's degree in **Computer Science** in December 2015.

 I am an experienced **Unity** developer for desktop and virtual reality platforms.
 My main programming languages are **C#** and **Python**; I also have experience with C++, C, R, Lua, and others.
-My work at the lab has has also involved 3D modeling, digital asset creation, LiDAR scanning, running focus groups, and many other activities as needed for our research.
+My work at the lab has also involved 3D modeling, digital asset creation, LiDAR scanning, running focus groups, and many other activities as needed for our research.

 [View my CV here.]({{ site.resume }})
 Visit my [GitHub]({{ site.github }}) or [LinkedIn]({{ site.linkedin }}) profile.